whyboris/utilitarianism.net/content/objections-to-utilitarianism/_index.md

 menu: ["objections", "main"]
 weight: 100
 page: 0
-description: "This article explains four general strategies for responding to objections to utilitarianism, before introducing the most influential specific objections to the theory."
+description: "This chapter presents a toolkit of general strategies for responding to objections to utilitarianism, before introducing the most influential specific objections to the theory."
 gradientTop: "#1F2A70"
 gradientBottom: "#1F1E70"
 ---